-San Francisco recently passed an ordinance (Ordinance) requiring San Francisco nongovernmental employers to offer employees "subsidized" commuting benefits.1 The Ordinance, scheduled for full implementation on January 19, 2009, requires employers to provide employees at least one of the following three options: (1) allow employees to elect to deduct commuting costs from pre-tax wages to purchase transit passes or vanpool rides (but not parking); (2) the employer may pay (no less than \$45 per month) for transit passes or reimburse employees for a portion of carpool or vanpool expenses; and/or (3) the employer may operate a vanpool, bus, or similar multi-passenger shuttletype service at no cost to employees.
-The Ordinance's stated purpose is to reduce air pollution and carbon dioxide emissions in San Francisco to 20 percent below the city's 1990 levels by the year 2012, by encouraging the use of public transportation or vanpooling.
+In 2008, San Francisco enacted an ordinance (Ordinance) requiring private employers with 20 or more employees, as defined more completely below, to offer employees "subsidized" commuting benefits.1 The Ordinance became "effective" for implementation on January 19, 2009.
+It requires employers to provide employees at least one of the following three options: (1) allow employees to elect to deduct commuting costs from pre-tax wages to purchase transit passes or vanpool rides (but not parking); (2) the employer may pay no less than \$45 per month (raised to \$55 on July 1, 2009) for transit passes or reimburse employees for a portion of carpool or vanpool expenses; and/or (3) the employer may operate a vanpool, bus, or similar multi-passenger shuttle-type service at no cost to employees.
+The Ordinance's stated purpose is to reduce air pollution and carbon dioxide emissions in San Francisco to 20 percent below the city's 1990 levels by the year 2012 by encouraging the use of public transportation or vanpooling.
 Whether or not the environmental goals can be met, the Ordinance complicates doing business in San Francisco.
-The Ordinance adds yet another (and sometimes conflicting) layer to subsidized employee commuting benefits that are already provided for under federal tax law as Qualified Transportation Fringe Benefits (QTFB).2 This article discusses the new Ordinance as well as its interplay with QTFBs and California laws allowing employees to cash out employers' subsidized parking for additional wages under the California Air Resources Board's "Parking Cash-Out Program."3
+The Ordinance adds yet another (and sometimes conflicting) layer to subsidized employee commuting benefits that are already provided for under federal tax law as Qualified Transportation Fringe Benefits (QTFB).2 This article discusses the new San Francisco Ordinance as well as its interplay with QTFBs and California laws allowing employees to cash out employers' subsidized parking for additional wages under the California Air Resources Board's "Parking Cash-Out Program."3